How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • Furacilin dissolved in a glass of water.

 This procedure can reduce the plaque that forms on the tonsils, which as a result reduces the risk of intoxication.
-Also, when rinsing, pathogens are removed from the tonsils, pain is reduced and drugs are practically not absorbed into the blood.
-That is why this method is safe in the treatment of angina in pregnant and lactating mothers.
+Also, when rinsing, pathogenic microorganisms are removed from the tonsils, pain is reduced and medications are practically not absorbed into the blood.
+That is why this method is safe in the treatment of sore throat in pregnant and nursing mothers.

 Folk remedies

-There are several methods to cure tonsillitis during pregnancy, eliminating the negative impact on the fetus and the mother's body as a whole.
+There are several methods to cure sore throat during pregnancy, excluding the negative impact on the fetus and the mother’s body as a whole.
 The most effective methods of traditional medicine are as follows:

-• you should mix flax seeds, linden, chamomile and eucalyptus.
+• You should mix flax seeds, linden, chamomile and eucalyptus.
 This mixture is poured with boiling water and infused for 2 hours.
 The infusion should cool down.
-It is recommended to gargle with them for about 2-3 minutes;
+It is recommended to gargle for about 2-3 minutes;

-• well helps resorption of lemon slices.
-This method allows you to get rid of pathogens under the action of citric acid;
+• Sucking on lemon drops helps a lot.
+This method allows you to get rid of pathogens through the action of citric acid;

 • you can make the following mixture: onion, apple, honey.
 This improves the performance of the immune system.
 This medicine is recommended to be taken several times a day after meals;

-• with angina, gargling with beet juice helps well.
+• For a sore throat, gargling with beet juice helps a lot.
 Freshly squeezed juice should be diluted with apple cider vinegar.
 It is recommended to rinse several times a day.

-There are some treatments that have a negative effect on the development of the fetus, causing improper bone formation and various anomalies:
+There are some treatments that have a negative effect on fetal development, causing improper bone formation and various abnormalities:

-• you can not take antibiotics belonging to the group of tetracyclines;
+• Do not take antibiotics belonging to the tetracycline group;

-• in no case should you take a drug such as Aspirin;
+• Under no circumstances should you take a drug such as Aspirin;

-• you can not gargle with drugs that contain iodine;
+• Do not gargle with preparations that contain iodine;

-• do not apply alcohol compresses, pepper plasters and mustard plasters.
-They cause the multiplication of pathogens and do nothing to improve the situation.
+• Do not apply alcohol compresses, pepper plasters or mustard plasters.
+They cause the proliferation of pathogenic microorganisms and do nothing to improve the situation.

-A doctor should warn a pregnant woman about such methods of treatment and protect her state of health, giving clear recommendations on drugs and preventive measures.
+A doctor should warn a pregnant woman about such treatment methods and protect her health by giving clear recommendations on medications and preventive measures.

 Consequences and complications

-The consequences of angina during pregnancy in the third trimester are very diverse and all severe.
-This is due to the fact that the woman's body provides 2 organisms with nutrients.
-With angina in the last stages of pregnancy, the following complications may occur:
+The consequences of sore throat during pregnancy in the third trimester are very varied and all are severe.
+This is due to the fact that a woman’s body provides two organisms with nutrients.
+With sore throat in the last stages of pregnancy, the following complications may occur:

 • myocarditis;